-Advocacy – for service users and their families ie: hospital visiting, befriending, advice on Mental Health Act, medication, diagnosis, benefits, housing.
+Support for service users and their families includes hospital visiting, advice on Mental Health Act, medication, diagnosis, benefits and housing.

 If you require any support, please complete the Initial contact form.
 (See download page)

-ACMHS provides a number of social activities throughout the week to enable service users to engage in physical activities, reduce isolation, meet new friends and learn new experiences.
+ACMHS provides social activities throughout the week to enable service users to reduce isolation, meet new friends and learn new experiences.

-The carers attend a structured group meeting on the 1st Thursday of every month, 11:30am – 1pm at the Windrush Millennium Centre.
+Carers: The carers attend a structured group meeting on the 1st Thursday of every month, 11.30am – 1pm at the Windrush Millennium Centre.